 Forest Lawn Cemetery

-Last year we visited the Forest Lawn Cemetery in Hollywood Hills.
-Many people are buried here including Paul Walker.
 I researched the beautiful cemetery before taking the drive to Hollywood Hills.
-There are many burial sites you can find by visiting the Forest Lawn Cemetery website.
+There are many burial sites located here and easy to locate by visiting either the Forest Lawn Cemetery website or local office.